debbiswal/Tech-BITE/Topics/Git/Art-3/submodule.md

 In simple terms , git submodules as shared libraries or plugins , which we use in our project , by refering them  to reuse the existing code.

 These sub modules exists as an independent repo within our main(parent) repo.
-As submodules are independent repo on its own ,we also can modify and commit changes to this submodules.
+As submodules are independent repo on its own ,we also can modify and commit changes to these submodules.

 Lets start with an example :
 Say , I have a repository **Customer** and **Product**.